M-muchoki-i/phase-1-object-ball/README.md

 |   **Blocks**    |      7      |       15       |      5       |     1      |        5        |
 | **Slam Dunks**  |      2      |       10       |      5       |     0      |       12        |

-To check your work, call your `gameObject` function and log its output:
+To check your work, call your `gameObject` function and log its output

 ```js
 console.log(gameObject());